dussong/NBIPsMulti/README.md

 The species type `:AAA` means that the three particles are the same.
 The possible species types are
 * `:AA` (two-body)
 * `:AAA, :AAB, :ABC` (three-body)
-* `:AAAA, :AAAB, :AABC, :AABB, ABCD` (four-body)
+* `:AAAA, :AAAB, :AABC, :AABB, :ABCD` (four-body)
-We can then generate basis functions using `nbpolys`, e.g.,
+We can then generate basis functions using `nbpolys`, providing the descriptor, polynomial degree and atomic number of the species involved (they have to match the descriptor species type), e.g.,
 ```julia
 #            descriptor, degree, atomic number of the species
 B3 = nbpolys(BL3_AAA, 14, [6,6,6])
 ```
 In practice, one would normally specify different cut-offs and space transforms for different body-orders.
-Suppose these give descriptors `D2, D3aaa, D3aab`, with species types `:AA`, `:AAA` and `:AAB` then a 4-body basis can be constructed providing the descriptor, polynomial degree and atomic number of the species involved (they have to match the descriptor species type)
+Suppose these give descriptors `D2, D3aaa, D3aab`, with species types `:AA`, `:AAA` and `:AAB` then a 4-body basis can be constructed with
 ```julia
 B = [ nbpolys(D2, 14, [1,1]); nbpolys(D3aaa, 7, [1,1,1]); nbpolys(D3, 8, [1,1,6]) ]
 ```

-For more details and more complex basis sets, see below.

 ### Step 3: Precompute a Lsq system

-Once the dft dataset and the basis functions have been specified, the least-squares system matrix can be assembled.
-This can be very time-consuming for high body-orders, large basis sets and large data sets.
-Therefore this matrix is stored in a block format that allows us to later re-use it in a variety of different ways.
-This is done via
+As in `IPFitting.jl` the assembly of the least-square system is done via
 ```julia
 db = LsqDB(fname, configs, basis)
 ```
-* The db is stored in two files: `fname_info.jld2` and `fname_kron.h5`.
-In particular, `fname` is the path + name of the db, but without ending.
-E.g, `"~/scratch/nbodyips/W5Bdeg12env"`.
-* `configs` is a `Vector{Dat}`
-* `basis` is a `Vector{<: AbstractCalculator}`
-* The command `db = LsqDB(fname, configs, basis)` evaluates the basis functions, e.g.,  `energy(basis[i], configs[j].at)` for all `i, j`, and stores these values which make up the lsq matrix.

-To reload a pre-computed lsq system, use `LsqDB(fname)`.
-To compute a lsq system without storing it on disk, use `LsqDB("", configs, basis)`, i.e., pass an empty string as the filename.
+see `IPFitting.jl` for more documentation.

 ### Step 4: Lsq fit, Analyse the fitting errors